VenomPlus99/AdvancedTimeWarpTrigger/about.md

 The mod supports both linear transitions and the built-in easing equations already present in Geometry Dash, giving creators precise control over how timewarp effects accelerate or decelerate throughout a level.

+The Advanced TimeWarp Trigger can be found in the Edit tab, near the "Warp" button (its exact position may vary depending on which other mods you have installed).

 I had to create this mod because Rob didn't include this feature in the TimeWarp trigger.

 Note: